rogsme/yams.media/content/install/using-the-cli.md

 - `restart`: Restarts all the services.
 It stops them gracefully and starts them again.
 - `stop`: Stops all the services gracefully.
 - `start`: Starts all the services.
-- `destroy`: Destroys all the services so you can start the configuration from scrath. ⚠️ Be careful! ⚠️ There's no going back after this!
+- `destroy`: Destroys all the services so you can start the configuration from scratch. ⚠️ Be careful! ⚠️ There's no going back after this!
 - `check-vpn`: Checks the IP of the qBittorrent service and compares it to your own IP.
-If they are the same, it's goign to warn you.
+If they are the same, it's going to warn you.

 If you get a `docker` permission error trying to use the CLI, go [here](/faqs/) to fix it.